Velocidex/velociraptor-docs/content/blog/html/2018/12/11/velociraptor_interactive_shell.md

 the interactive shell, the feature is implemented completely within the interactive shell process itself.
-This design lowers the load on the frontends since their job is very simple, but enables complex post processing and interaction to tbe implemented by other processes.
+This design lowers the load on the frontends since their job is very simple, but enables complex post processing and interaction to be implemented by other processes.

 Auditing
 ========